fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 11/6
 {% include alert.html class='danger' title='Another rhetorical analysis' text="
-You won't be surprised that industry lobbying has created looser governmental regulations that people might want or assume is in place for our health.
-So make sure you go beyond that in your analysis to look more carefully at HOW (historically) that has come to pass.
+You won't be surprised that industry lobbying has created looser governmental regulations that people might want or assume are in place for our health.
+So make sure you go beyond that fact in your analysis to look more carefully at HOW (historically) that has come to pass.

 From the _Council of Responsible Nutrition_ (an entity that isn't as neutral as it sounds; it's a prominent lobbying group for the supplement industry---but what a great name!), read [this brief comparison of Food and Dietary Supplement Regulations](https://www.crnusa.org/resources/food-and-dietary-supplement-regulations-compared).